 So I want you to do these things, and check them off as you go:

 - Open an account with CreditKarma.com and write down your credit score in a place you’ll always see it.

 - Set up automatic bill pay on all your loans and credit cards with your checking account (minimum balance only).

 - Do whatever it takes to pay down your debt.
-Click here if you need help with that.

 - Call your credit card companies and ask for a credit increase (and ask for a lower interest rate while you’re on the phone).